Jonbers Blonde

-Jonbers Blonde is the stage name of Andrew Glover, a drag performer, model, and entertainer most known for competing on series 4 of RuPaul's Drag Race UK.
+Jonbers Blonde, also known mononymously as Jonbers, is the stage name of Andrew Glover, a Northern Irish drag queen, model, and entertainer most known for competing on series 4 of RuPaul's Drag Race UK and the second series of RuPaul's Drag Race: UK vs. the World.

 Career

 Glover is a model and entertainer who performs in drag as Jonbers Blonde (previously JonBenet Blonde).
-He has also worked as a fashion editor and walked runways in London and Paris, collaborating with Nadine Coyle, Sophie Ellis-Bextor, Melanie C, Sam Smith, and Years & Years.
+He has also worked as a fashion editor and walked runways in London and Paris, collaborating with Nadine Coyle, Sophie Ellis-Bextor, Melanie C, Sam Smith, Little Mix and Years & Years.